Panama City Beach Spring Break goes viral

 One charged with misdemeanors in Adkins Avenue fire

-The ‘Panamanic’ pass is the ticket into many spring break activities like Hammerhead Fred’s foam party, Longboards Mardi Gras party, and a popular DJ Steve Aoki’s concert at Harpoon Harry’s Wednesday.
+The ‘Panamanic’ pass is the ticket into many Spring Break activities, like Hammerhead Fred’s foam party, Longboards Mardi Gras party, and popular DJ Steve Aoki’s concert at Harpoon Harry’s on Wednesday.

 “Last night was pretty crazy,” Marshall said.
 “I feel like today it will be a lot crazier because the weather is nicer and so the beaches will be a lot more busy.”

-Owner of Captain Jack’s restaurant and PCB spring break veteran Jack Bishop said historically this week is the busiest of the month.
+Jack Bishop, owner of Captain Jack’s restaurant and a PCB Spring Break veteran, said historically, this week is the busiest of the month.

 Spring breakers help clean up Panama City Beach

-Although there haven’t been any major problems yet, Beach Police say so far this year they have charged 99 people for drinking on the beach in March.
+Although there haven’t been any major problems yet, Beach Police said so far this year, they have charged 99 people for drinking on the beach in March.